Battery storage allows you to capture electricity when it’s cheap – or free – to use later in the day

 Remember: always get three quotes.
 Assuming prices are similar, dig a little deeper on Checkatrade, ask for references, etc. Sometimes it’s better to pay a little more if you feel comfortable with a particular company.

-Ask the installers to justify the storage capacity of the battery they recommend.
-There is no point in having more capacity than you need.
-Equally, if you might need to store more electricity in the future, e.g. if you plan to buy an electric car, you might want more battery storage capacity than you need at the moment.
+Having said that, if you might want to store more electricity in the future, e.g. if you plan to buy an electric car, you could invest in more storage than you require at the moment.

 Click on your county name to find local installers (Scottish and Welsh counties coming soon!)